-For performance tuning/troubleshooting purposes, it is recommended that both the database server and directory server are located on physical machines and are configured for optimal disk drive I/O performance.
-For example, Security Performance labs utilized SATA drives with these specifications: RAID-10 (PERC H200 (6Gb/s)) 15K RPM.
+For performance tuning/troubleshooting purposes, it is recommended that both the database server and directory server are located on separate physical machines..
+In addition, these machines should be configured for optimal disk drive I/O performance (example: Security Performance labs utilized SATA drives with these specifications: RAID-10 (PERC H200 (6Gb/s)) 15K RPM.)